Sami Grisafe: Musical career

-In 2011, Grisafe met Kathy Kuras who contacted Grisafe about a project that "doesn’t pay much but would be a great creative experience."
+In 2011, Grisafe met Kathy Kuras who contacted Grisafe about a project that "doesn't pay much but would be a great creative experience."
 The project was called I Hate Tommy Finch, a live play filmed and released as a web-series.
 Kuras also brought in her cousin, former Universal recording artists and Los Angeles based songwriter, Shannon Nicole, a former Universal Recording artist, and Jaclyn Rada, a local Chicago pianist.

 Grisafe wrote the title track of the soundtrack, ATLANTIS, inspired by the script for I Hate Tommy Finch.
 ATLANTIS was produced in Chicago by Grammy Award Winning Producer, Ricco Lumpkins, Kuras, and Grisafe.
 The album was a three-artist collaboration with Grisafe, Shannon Nicole, and Jaclyn Rada.
 It also included a featured performance by reggae rapper, Viper and former Rolling Stone's harmonica player and Grammy Award Winner, Sugar Blue.
 The album was released on Vicious Muse Records, founded by Kuras and Grisafe.

 ATLANTIS received 6 Grammy Pre-Nominations, 5 of which were for songs written by Grisafe.
 Including her autobiographical song featuring Sugar Blue, "Two of Hearts".
 A song about her and her brother's childhood with performing parents.

-From 2012-2014 Kuras and Grisafe continued to work together booking small tours through the Midwest, East Coast, and West Coast.
+From 2012 to 2014 Kuras and Grisafe continued to work together booking small tours through the Midwest, East Coast, and West Coast.
 Some notable venues include: Whisky A-Go-Go in Los Angeles, Chicago Pride, and during SXSW at a few unofficial showcases.

 Grisafe received the Chicago Music Award for Best Rock Entertainer in early 2013.

 In 2014 Kuras and Grisafe began working on the next project, Brand New Fairy Tale.
 They recorded two singles, the title track and "Tiny Victories".
 "Brand New Fairy Tale", a song inspired by the fight for marriage equality, was first performed at the March on Springfield, IL in Fall 2013.
 Brand New Fairy Tale is currently in production and songs from the album will be used in a documentary about Grisafe, projected to be released in 2017.

 In January 2016, Grisafe moved to Los Angeles to put more focus on her music career.
 She is the host and regular feature performer as well as production and booking manager of SunSeshLA, a weekly music and comedy showcase in LA.